Monthly Minister Column

 When to Call the Minister

 Many people wonder when it’s appropriate to call the minister to deal with pastoral care concerns, particularly with such an active caring community such as SFUC and with a three-quarter-time minister.
-I am available to meet with you in times of difficulty for pastoral guidance visits at a coffee shop, at a hospital, or in your home.
-My visit with you would typically be for short-term sessions of listening, support, and spiritual guidance.
-If longer term conversations are needed, I would be happy to refer you to someone with skills in the area needing assistance.
+Samaya is available to meet with you in times of difficulty for pastoral guidance visits at a coffee shop, at a hospital, or in your home.
+Her visit with you would typically be for short-term sessions of listening, support, and spiritual guidance.
+If longer-term conversations are needed, she would be happy to refer you to someone with skills in the area needing assistance.
 For more information please contact us.

-- On Thursday, February 16th at McBurney’s Coffee and Teahouse located at 20504 Fraser Hwy, Langley;
+- Thursday, October 18th at McBurney’s Coffee and Teahouse located at 20504 Fraser Highway in Langley, and